Sunday Groups for all ages–Childcare Provided 9:00AM

 Infants/toddlers/children are welcome in worship (they may want to stay with you until they feel more at home) but we also offer a nursery and a children’s church program as options for your little ones.

 Dress is casual and comfortable.
-Coffee/Tea/Juice are always on hand by the way.
+Coffee/Tea/Juice are available.

 We look forward to helping you feel at home among us.